fandemonium/Protocols/Gene_targetted_sequencing_ana.md

         ```

         1. Why not check chimeras on the assembled paired-end file?
             Free Usearch is 32-bit.
 The big assembled file will cause Usearch to crash for out of memory.
+The NoTag.fasta may be too large for Usearch as well.
+Don't be surprised if there is nothing in NoTag uchime outputs.
+Since, the NoTag files is only used early on to quantify sequence outputs, I usually don't brother to process it any more at this step.

         2. -mindiv, -mindiffs
             These parameters are adapted from the old [Uchime](http://www.drive5.com/usearch/manual/UCHIME_score.html).